leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

-It turns out that the standard use of semilinear maps in number theory is for *Frobenius-semilinearity*, semilinearity with respect to the ring homomorphism of the fraction field of the $p$-typical Witt vectors over a perfect characteristic-$p$ integral domain which is induced by the Frobenius automorphism of that ring.
+It turns out that the standard use of semilinear maps in number theory is for *Frobenius-semilinearity*, semilinearity with respect to the ring homomorphism of the fraction field of the $p$-typical Witt vectors over a perfect characteristic-$p$ integral domain which is induced by the Frobenius automorphism of that domain.
 Let's backtrack to catch everyone up ....

 <!-- TEASER_END -->